SamanthaBurn/HealthAnalytics/README.md

 | **TinyTeX** (optional) | If you want to render exercises to PDF.
 Install once with `quarto install tinytex` |
 | **Git** | To clone, commit, and push changes |

 A short Quarto orientation if you're new to it: [quarto.org/docs/get-started/hello/rstudio.html](https://quarto.org/docs/get-started/hello/rstudio.html).
-The 15-minute "Tour" page on that site is genuinely enough to get going.

 ### How everything is organised